Code-Institute-Submissions/memory-blocks/README.md

         button that displays the correct solution will not appear if the player filled in the entire grid correctly.

         - A score is calculated for the player and displayed below the grid.
 The player earns points based on the table below.
-The player is also told how many squares they filled in correct.
+The player is also told how many squares they filled in accurately.
 If they beat their high score a congratulations message is displayed and the high score is updated.

             |                     	| Easy 	| Medium 	| Hard 	|
             |---------------------	|------	|--------	|------	|